armobob74/pdn_random_dither_plugin/README.md

+If you don't already have paint.NET, get it at https://www.getpaint.net/download.html

 Download all files and run the installer.
 You should find the finished product available in paint.NET under Effects/Stylize/Random Dither.

 But what is random dithering anyways?
 Imagine that you want to process an image so that each pixel is either black or white.
 One approach you may consider